thegamecracks/zerobot-jank/README.md

    $ sudo ./install.py --force-mediamtx-arch armv7l
    ```

-The installer should perform the following operations:
+Upon execution, the installer should perform the following operations:
 1. Verify that your camera can be detected by the Raspberry Pi's modern camera stack
    - If you're stuck here, see ["What to do if your camera is not detected"]
 2. Download the `mediamtx` binary to `/usr/local/bin` (only if not present)
 3. Install the `nginx` and `python3-dev` packages (only if not present)
 4. Copy the web dashboard's files to `/var/www/html/zerobot/`
-5. Add or update the nginx site configuration at `/etc/nginx/sites-*/`
+5. Add the nginx site configuration to `/etc/nginx/sites-*/`
 6. Create a Python virtual environment in this project directory
-   and install packages from `requirements.txt` (only if not present)
+   and install dependencies listed in `requirements.txt` (only if not present)
-7. Add or update these systemd services, `zerobot-controller` and `zerobot-mediamtx`,
+7. Add the systemd services, `zerobot-controller` and `zerobot-mediamtx`,
    to `/etc/systemd/system/`
 8. Reload the systemd daemon and restart the above services